Lyssa: Family

 In Euripides' play Herakles, Lyssa is identified as the daughter of the night-goddess Nyx, "sprung from the blood of Uranus"—that is, the blood from Uranus' wound following his castration by his son Cronus.
 The 1st-century Latin writer Hyginus lists Ira (Wrath, Lyssa) as the daughter of Terra (Gaia) and Aether.
 Lyssa could be occasionally portrayed as a dog.

 Mythology

 Heracles

+In Euripides' tragedy Herakles, Lyssa and the messenger goddess Iris are called upon by Hera to inflict the hero Heracles with insanity.
+However, Lyssa disagrees with Hera's plans, and unsuccessfully attempts to persuade Iris to refuse their orders.
+When she fails, Lyssa gives in and sends Heracles into a mad rage that causes him to murder his wife and children.

-Lyssa personifies mad rage and frenzy, as well as rabies in animals.
-In Herakles, she is called upon by Hera to inflict the hero Heracles with insanity.
-In this scenario, she arrives on her chariot and is portrayed as an unmarried virgin.
-She is shown to take a temperate, measured approach to her role, professing "not to use [her powers] in anger against friends, nor [to] have any joy in visiting the homes of men."
-She counsels Iris, who wishes to carry out Hera's command, against targeting Heracles but, after failing to persuade, bows to the orders of the superior goddess and sends him into a mad rage that causes him to murder his wife and children.
+In her scenes, Lyssa is shown to take a temperate, measured approach to her role, professing "not to use [her powers] in anger against friends, nor [to] have any joy in visiting the homes of men."